1165 København K

 Tlf: 35 32 28 98 (mon-thurs)

-Beyoncé Knowles, aka Bey, aka Queen B, aka Sasha Fierce, is to be the subject of a course being offered for the first time this semester by the Department of Arts and Cultural Studies that will look into the issues of gender, race and feminism as it relates to the performer’s musical works.
+Beyoncé Knowles, aka Bey, aka Queen B, aka Sasha Fierce, is to be the subject of a course being offered for the first time this semester by the Department of Arts and Cultural Studies at the University of Copenhagen that will look into the issues of gender, race and feminism as it relates to the performer’s musical works.

 Professor Erik Steinskog will be teaching the course.
 He firmly believes that pop culture serves as a barometer of the societal movements we witness around us.
 If he’s right, studying Beyoncé and the popular culture of which she is a part can help us understand the world we live in.

 »Being able to teach about something you enjoy personally and find interesting is really cool,« says Steinskog, an avowed member of The

 Steinskog apparently isn’t the only one to jump at the chance to get into Beyoncé studies: overwhelming interest in the course required the department to first move it to a larger classroom and then to add new classes.
 In all, twice as many students as originally planned are enrolled.

 »Focusing on such a specific topic was admittedly a gamble, but fortunately it appears people are pretty interested in taking the class, to put it mildly,« Steinskog says.